acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

   default user.
 However, you can use the ``create-user.sh`` script to create an "Admin" user for the platform.
 The ``create-user.sh`` script is located in the same directory as the ``oneclick-deploy.sh`` script.
-Usage instructions are included at the top of the ``create-user.sh`` script.
-  Below is an example of how to create an admin user:
+Usage instructions are included at the top of the ``create-user.sh`` script.any Below is an example of how to create an admin user:

     .. code-block:: bash